projectara/greybus-spec/source/index.rst

 The Greybus GPIO set operation requests the GPIO controller to set a line configured to be used for output to have either a low or high value.

-Greybus GPIO Set Request[bt][bu]
+Greybus GPIO Set Request
-""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""

-The Greybus GPIO set request supplies the number of the line and the value to be set.
+The Greybus GPIO set request [#bt]_ [#bu]_ supplies the number of the line and the value to be set.

 .. list-table::
    :header-rows: 1